marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### Storage Account

 Storage Account is created as Geo-redundant storage for this demo.
-It takes advantage as Azure will replicates your storage account synchronously across Azure availability zones in the same region.
+It takes advantage as Azure will replicate your storage account synchronously across Azure availability zones in the same region.

 >Note: Flag "account_replication_type" refers to [Azure Storage redundancy](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy).
 Valid options are LRS, GRS, RAGRS, ZRS, GZRS and RAGZRS.
 Please adjust the value according to your needs.
 For example, vaule "GRS" may be needed for production environment.